How to buy a house with 5% deposit?

 One private initiative is the New Build Boost scheme, offered by Generation Home in partnership with major housebuilders like Persimmon and Charles Church.

-This scheme enables you to buy a new build home with a 5% deposit by combining it with a 15% interest-free equity loan and an 80% Generation Home mortgage.
+This scheme enables you to buy a new build home with a 5% deposit by combining a 15% interest-free equity loan with an 80% Generation Home mortgage.
 This offers a distinct pathway to new build homeownership with a low upfront cost.

 To apply for the New Build Boost, you would typically engage directly with Generation Home or one of their approved mortgage brokers and purchase an eligible property from a participating developer.